Is Lille (France) Worth Visiting? Yes, It’s Fab! Here’s Why

 In the northernmost part of France, Lille is often overlooked in favor of its more famous neighbors, Paris and Brussels.
 So, you might be wondering, “Is Lille worth a visit?”
 The short answer is: Definitely!

 Tip!
-Check out the interactive map at the end of the article for all my must-see attractions in Lille.
+Check out the interactive map at the end of the article for my must-see attractions in Lille.
 I’ve also listed my favorite places to stay in Lille for some accommodation inspo.

 01—